Nagasaki45/MPC-reading-notes/week3/notes.md

 **An Interlanguage Study of Musical Timbre Semantic Dimensions and Their Acoustic Correlates**

 2 groups: Greek speaking & English speaking participants.
 30 adjectives (in English and translations to Greek).
-Participants list adjectives for each heard instrument tone.
+Participants list adjectives for each heard instrument tone (with different pitches).

 ### Conclusions

-Timbre perception is very similar across different cultures.
+- Timbre perception is very similar across different cultures.
+- Correlations between physical characteristics and semantic dimensions:
+  - Texture with energy distribution of harmonics.
+  - Thickness and brilliance with inharmonicity and spectral centroid variation.
+  - F0 with mass or luminance depending on the linguistic group.